gemfire/gemfire-developer-website/content/blog/spring-cloud-data-flow-gemfire/index.md

 In event streaming there are 3 main components:
 * Suppliers - supplies data
 * Processors - processes input data from one form and outputs processed data.
-* Consumers - consume data
+* Consumers - consumes data

 Event streams are also known as pipelines within SCDF.
 In the simplest example, streams generally consist of a supplier, zero or more processors and a consumer.
 There are many different stream patterns, like [fan-in or fan-out](https://dataflow.spring.io/docs/feature-guides/streams/fanin-fanout/), which are explained better in the SCDF [documentation](https://dataflow.spring.io/docs/feature-guides/streams/).